Leonardou-lab/Videogame/TheCowardKing-GDD-Updated.md

 1. **Login/User Button**
    - Allows the player to create an account or log in with username and password.
-   - Stores the player’s progress, statistics, and upgrades.
+   - Stores the player identity, statistics, run records, and purchased upgrades through the API.
+Full board-state restoration is not implemented.
    - Guest mode available (without server persistence).
    - Option to register as Administrator (with access to the admin statistics panel).